Neuxbane/My-Block-Chain/README.md

 then, I wrote this code..

-Note: The hash is contains the data it self.
+Note: I've modified the hash is contains the data it self.

 ## How to install
 yourProject.js add line